mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/onboarding/README.md

 Similar to [CEO listening tours](https://handbook.mattermost.com/operations/operations/company-cadence#ceo-listening-tours) in this session, new colleagues are asked to share [likes and wishes](https://handbook.mattermost.com/company/about-mattermost/mindsets#likes-and-wishes) about anything related to Mattermost and the Onboarding Program.
 This session with the CEO is scheduled 2 months after the start date of new staff.

-The People team will schedule a week 1 check-in with new staff.
-This check-in serves as an opportunity to address any unanswered questions the new staff members may have.
-It also allows for seeking clarification on the onboarding process if anything remains unclear.
-Additionally, the check-in aims to provide general guidance and support as needed during the initial stages of employment.
+The People Team will invite new staff members to a Week-1 Check-in.
+The check-in is an opportunity for new staff members to reflect on their first week, review resources, programs, policies, and tools, and ask the People Team questions.
+Here's a list of [questions](https://docs.google.com/document/d/1eIffSDfWH24myJXZES1jOtfIZp9_xM6Swx5lWNdnxiM/edit) the People team will walk through together with the new staff member during the Check-in.

 ### New Colleague Feedback